Beetlejuice Beetlejuice: Development

 After the success of Beetlejuice (1988), a sequel was fast-tracked by The Geffen Film Company.
 Two Beetlejuice sequel scripts were commissioned in 1990: the first, Beetlejuice in Love, was penned by screenwriter Warren Skaaren, who did a heavy re-write on the first film's script.
-In Skaaren's sequel, Betelgeuse meets Leo, who plummets to his death while proposing to his girlfriend, Julia, on the Eiffel Tower.
-When Leo enters the afterlife, Betelgeuse escapes to the world of the living and pursues Julia.
+In Skaaren's sequel, Beetlejuice meets Leo, who plummets to his death while proposing to his girlfriend, Julia, on the Eiffel Tower.
+When Leo enters the afterlife, Beetlejuice escapes to the world of the living and pursues Julia.
 Skaaren died shortly after turning in his first draft of the In Love script.
 That same year, Tim Burton hired Jonathan Gems to write a potential Beetlejuice sequel titled Beetlejuice Goes Hawaiian.
 "Tim thought it would be funny to match the surfing backdrop of a beach movie with some sort of German Expressionism, because they're totally wrong together", Gems said.
 The story followed the Deetz family moving to Hawaii, where Charles is developing a resort.
 They soon discover that his company is building on the burial ground of an ancient Hawaiian Kahuna.
-The spirit comes back from the afterlife to cause trouble, and Betelgeuse becomes a hero by winning a surf contest with magic.
+The spirit comes back from the afterlife to cause trouble, and Beetlejuice becomes a hero by winning a surf contest with magic.
 Michael Keaton and Winona Ryder agreed to do the film, on the condition that Burton directed, but both he and Keaton became occupied with Batman Returns (1992).

 Burton was still interested in Beetlejuice Goes Hawaiian in early 1991.
 Impressed with Daniel Waters' work on Heathers (1989), which also stars Winona Ryder, Burton approached him for a rewrite.
 However, he eventually signed Waters to write the script for Batman Returns.
 By August 1993, producer David Geffen hired Pamela Norris (Troop Beverly Hills, Saturday Night Live) to rewrite.
 Warner Bros. approached Kevin Smith in 1996 to rewrite the script, although Smith turned down the offer in favor of Superman Lives.
 Smith later joked that his response was, "Didn't we say all we needed to say in the first Beetlejuice?
 Must we go tropical?"
 In March 1997, Gems released a statement saying, "The Beetlejuice Goes Hawaiian script is still owned by The Geffen Company and it will likely never get made.
 You really couldn't do it now anyway.
 Winona is too old for the role, and the only way they could make it would be to totally recast it".
 Burton had considered several other sequel ideas as well over the years, saying in 2024, "We talked about lots of different things.
 That was early on when we were going, Beetlejuice and the Haunted Mansion, Beetlejuice Goes West, whatever.
 Lots of things came up", but all those initial scenarios set in Hawaii, the Wild West or Paris, France were all scrapped.